Recent developments in mathematical aspects of relativistic fluids

 \subsection{Function spaces and control norms}

-Observe that, as the original equations, equations \eqref{E:Diagonal_Euler_system} also degenerate on the boundary in view of the factors in $r$ and \eqref{E:Physical_vacuum_bry_condition_diagonal}.
+Observe that, as the original equations, Eqs.~\eqref{E:Diagonal_Euler_system} also degenerate on the boundary in view of the factors in $r$ and \eqref{E:Physical_vacuum_bry_condition_diagonal}.
 The degenerate nature of these equations suggests the use of weighted Sobolev spaces, with powers of the distance to the boundary as weights.
-The functional framework which we will use is introduced in this Section, after which we will be able to state the main results in Section \ref{S:LWP_vacuum_bry}.
-We will provide more intuition for our choice of function spaces in Section \ref{S:Energy_estimates_linearized}, but the basic idea is that they are constructed out of a natural energy satisfied by the linearized equations.
+The functional framework which we will use is introduced in this section, after which we will be able to state the main results in Sect.~\ref{S:LWP_vacuum_bry}.
+We will provide more intuition for our choice of function spaces in Sect.~\ref{S:Energy_estimates_linearized}, but the basic idea is that they are constructed out of a natural energy satisfied by the linearized equations.